mqtt2go/mqtt2go.github.io/dev/mqtt2go-controllers.md

 #### Add group

-Group creation is done via <strong>add_group</strong> command type with value body of a JSON structure with the following format.
+Group creation is done via <strong>group</strong> topic with <strong>create</strong> type and value body of a JSON structure with the following format.

 ```
 <home_id>/<gw_id>/group/in